Found tucked away in a corner, here’s yet another relic from the Cold War, and this time it’s

 - Weight, excluding batteries 400g

-- Accessories comprise: rigid carry strap, flexible lanyard, instructions and original box.
+- Accessories comprise: rigid carry strap, instructions and original box.

 they’ll be much use, though, unless you are likely to be exposed to lethal doses of

 FREE Postage for UK Buyers

-PDRM 82 Portable Dose Rate Meter 2 ONLY!
+PDRM 82 Portable Dose Rate Meter VERY LOW STOCKS!

 - Product Code: PDRM 82 Portable Dose Rate Meter